 In this astonishing form, he has thirty-four hands, each with symbolic weapons, and sixteen legs.
-He can also appear solitary, or in union with his consort Vajravetali.
-He can have two-arms or many.
-He is normally blue-black, symbolic of many things.
-Atop his crown, we normally visualize the head of Manjushri, the Buddha of Wisdom.
+He can also appear in union with his consort Vajravetali.
+He can also appear with two or six-arms.
+He is normally blue-black, symbolic of many things, among them wrathful activity.

 To the uninitiated, seeing his ferocious image for the first time — just imagine, for example, the early Christian missionaries arriving in Tibet and seeing a near-demonic deity in the temples — he seems frightening, the stuff of nightmares.
 This is, as it should be.
-Yamantaka (Vajrabhairava in Sanskrit) is meant to be so fearsome that even the demons — whether you view them as metaphorical inner demons or external entitites — tuck tail and run.
+Yamantaka (Vajrabhairava in Sanskrit) is meant to be so fearsome that even the demons — whether you view them as metaphorical inner demons or external entities — tuck tail and run.
 Even Yama bows down (the ancient equivalent of Satan or Hades).

 Ultimately, death itself is conquered by this towering, wrathful deity, Yamantaka.
 Conquering death, and the cycle of samsaric suffering, is at the very heart of Buddhism.
 As the “death destroyer” Yamantaka symbolizes this aspiration, and his meditational deity practice is designed to achieve that goal.

 Yamantaka’s ultimate mission is “destroyer of death” (see below)— in the same way, for example, Medicine Buddha’s main mission is “healing” — but, as with all manifestations of the Enlightened, Yamantaka embodies all of the qualities of a Buddha.
-He does, however, have other well known “specialties.”
+He does, however, have other well-known “specialties.”
 His practice is famous for overcoming “emotional and karmic obstacles, in particular the violence of anger and hatred.”